-Dax Shepard's Comments About Possibly Having A Sex Addiction In The Past Are Eye-Opening
+Dax Shepard Got So Real About Possibly Having A Sex Addiction In The Past

 There's a reason why the world is in love with Kristen Bell and Dax Shepard's marriage, and it all boils down to the fact that this couple has always been open and honest about their lives.
 Sure, they're beyond talented and famous, but they prove that even celebrities face challenges in their lives, and makes the average human feel like they actually have something in common with their favorite A-list actors.
 And it's Dax Shepard's comments about possibly having a sex addiction in the past while speaking with Dr. Phil that will make you only respect this couple even more.